Boussau/boussau.github.io/tutorials/Projects/index.md

 {% section Analysis of mitochondrial protein evolution in Daphnia %}

 Here the project is to analyze a concatenated alignment of 15 DNA sequences coding for proteins from 29 strains of *Daphnia pulex*, some of which reproduce sexually (named S1 to S14), and others, asexually (named A1 to A14).
 Sexual reproduction is assumed to be the ancestral condition.

+{% section  Power analysis %}

+Given a limited number of sites, it may be difficult to get high support for all the nodes in a phylogeny.
+The aim of this project is to investigate how one could predict how many sites should be analyzed for a particular branch to be resolved with high posterior probability.

+{% section  Investigate codon-position models vs codon models for phylogenetic reconstruction %}

+Coding sequences are typically modelled at the codon level, using an alphabet with 61 states (64 - 3 stop codons).
+These models are often use to study natural selection.
+Another way to model coding sequences is to partition the data into three categories: first, second, and third codon positions.
+The purpose of this project is to try both models and compare them, either in terms of posterior predictive simulations, or in terms of phylogenetic reconstruction.

+{% section  What did proteins look like close to the origin of life? %}

+10 residues (ASDGLIPTEV) represent a consensus view of plausibly available amino acids through prebiotic chemistry.
+[Giacobelli et al.](https://academic.oup.com/mbe/article/39/3/msac032/6524634) took the C-terminal domain of a ribosomal protein, UL11, and replaced all "recent" amino acids by one of the 10 ancient ones, to generate a vast number of proteins which might have been functional before all amino acids were available.
+They then selected the most viable proteins among those.
+In this project, the goal is to try to reverse-evolve in silico the C-terminal domain of UL11 towards the reduced set of 10 amino acids, and see how it compares to the experimental results of Giacobelli et al.